whitschroder/remote-sensing/_sources/intro.md

-# ANG: 6930 Archaeological Remote Sensing
+# ANG: 6930 Archaeological and Anthropological Remote Sensing
 **University of Florida**
 **Spring 2024**